wireapp/wire-server-deploy/offline/upgrading.md

 # move the kubeconfig

-old versions of the package contained the kubeconfig at ansible/kubeconfig. newer ones create a directory at ansible/inventory/offline/artifacts, and place the kubeconfig there, as 'admin.conf'
+Old versions of the package contained the kubeconfig at ansible/kubeconfig. newer ones create a directory at ansible/inventory/offline/artifacts, and place the kubeconfig there, as 'admin.conf'

 If your deployment package uses the old style, then in the place where you are keeping your new package:
 ```